aaronbieber/aaronbieber.com/content/technology.md

 ## Wayfund

-I am a founding member of [Wayfund](http://wayfund.co), a Boston-area tech talent syndicate working to amplify the opportunities for entrepreneurs connected to the Wayfair engineering team's broad network.
+I am a founding member of {{< ablank "Wayfund" "http://wayfund.co" >}}, a Boston-area tech talent syndicate working to amplify the opportunities for entrepreneurs connected to the Wayfair engineering team's broad network.

 [![Wayfund](/images/wayfund.png)](http://wayfund.co)